fourier/libspmatrix/README.md

 There are 3 main ways to construct the matrix in this format:
  * Create it in the internal format and convert to the Yale format
  * Load it from the file
  * Operate with the Yale format directly.
-Use it on your risk.
+Use it on your own risk.

 Manual construction of the sparse matrix
 ----------------------------------------